Daniel Zisenwine, collage by Marva Gradwohl

 DZ: The French invasion of Algeria in 1830 had a profound impact on the region.
 That invasion was terribly violent, leaving Algerian Muslims defeated and dispossessed.
 A half-century later, in 1881, France colonized Tunisia.
 While the Muslim community suffered greatly under French rule, the Jewish population was on friendlier terms with the French.
 Many Jews embraced French culture, thanks to the efforts of the Alliance Israélite Universelle, a Paris-based organization that offered educational and welfare programs to coreligionists in North Africa and the Middle East, and imparted French education and culture.
 The Alliance Israélite opened its first school in 1862 in Tétouan, Morocco.
 In Algeria, France went even further, and granted citizenship to the entire Jewish community in 1870, after efforts made by the French Jewish minister Cremieux.
 The Jews’ acceptance of French culture, however, was ultimately a reason many left North Africa.
 After their countries gained independence in the mid-20th century, and the establishment of Israel, the Jewish departure from North Africa intensified.
 In some cases, such as Algeria, two-thirds of the Jewish community Jews migrated to francophone Europe, including Geneva and Lausanne, while the remaining third made their new homes in Israel and overseas, for instance Montreal.
 The numbers are staggering: In 1948, Algeria counted 120 000 Jews; today there are none left.
 In Morocco, there were 250 000, and only a scant 2500 remain today.
 The Jews left a vacuum in some of these countries, particularly in Morocco.
 Older Moroccan Muslims have a sense of nostalgia, contending that times were better prior to the Jewish departure.
 They fondly recall Jewish neighbors and the existence of these former Jewish communities.

 NL: Daniel, Let’s hope the fond memories persist.
-Thank you for a fascinating insight into a culture that has all but disappeared.
+Thank you for your fascinating insight into the lives of the Jews of North Africa.

 verfasst am 30.11.2023